 Microsoft software for schools

-The Microsoft software available including cloud-based applications, how to get it, who can use it, and the assurance benefits offered.
+Find out about the Microsoft software available for schools, including cloud-based applications, how to get it, and who can use it.

 - Schools covered